WHAT IS FLOODING?

 Tidal flooding is the temporary flooding of low-lying areas near the coast due to an exceptionally high tide.
 This kind of flooding, that typically results in less than a foot of water, is happening more often due to gradual sea level rise, land subsidence, and the loss of natural barriers.

 Tidal flooding sometimes happens during full and new moon cycles every month and during annual King Tides, which are the highest tides each year.
-It is called ‘blue sky flooding’ when it happens on sunny days without a storm event.
+It is also called high tide or nuisance flooding when it disrupts daily life, or ‘blue sky’ and ‘sunny day’ flooding when it happens on without a storm event.

-Extreme high tide flood events are sometimes called ‘nuisance floods’ They are common in cities and other developed coastal areas causing inconveniences and nuisances, such as mosquitoes, frequent road closures, overwhelmed storm drains, and structural damage leading to poor water quality, lower property values, and less tourism.
+Frequent tidal flooding events can cause inconveniences such as mosquitoes, frequent road closures, overwhelmed storm drains, and structural damage leading to poor water quality, lower property values, and less tourism.

 Combination Flooding ...